 1) Jose Reyes (2003-2011)

 Reyes is the all-time Mets leader in triples and stolen bases, records that won’t be broken anytime soon.
-Reyes won a batting title in 2011 for the first time in Mets history and was a four-time All-Star.
+Reyes won the first batting title Mets history in 2011 and was a four-time All-Star.

 2) Bud Harrelson (1965-1977)